-1. The Tetons and Grand Teton National Park
+Experience Grand Teton National Park

-3. Town Square
+Hit Town Square

-Bathed by the neon honky-tonk sign of the Million Dollar Cowboy Bar and bordered by four quirky elk-antler arches, the Town Square forms Jackson Hole’s retail and artistic core.
+Bathed by the neon honky-tonk sign of the Million Dollar Cowboy Bar and bordered by four quirky elk-antler arches and wooden boardwalks, the Town Square forms Jackson Hole’s retail and artistic core.
 From Western to contemporary, home wares to hats, jewelry to bronze sculpture—whatever your taste, you'll find an incredible selection of shops and boutiques.
 It is also the site of the Jackson Hole Shootout, the longest running one in the country.
 Don’t forget to take a photo under the antler arches.
 FUN FACT: Each arch is made up of 2,000 elk antlers!

 Here's more of the lowdown on experiencing our cultural crossroads.

-6. Yellowstone National Park
+Yellowstone National Park

 See related story: Things To Do In Winter In Yellowstone National Park, Spotlight on Yellowstone Park

 With more than 500 animal species inhabiting the Greater Yellowstone region, some have called our area the “American Serengeti.”
 The wild things are literally all around you!
 Spotting a bison, moose, bear, bald eagle, coyote and/or an elk are definite possibilities for you during your visit.
 Consider taking a guided wildlife expedition at the beginning of your trip to learn more about the area’s furry and winged residents.